phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

     ZVAL_RES(&my_val, my_res);

 What we do in the code above, is that we open a file using libc's ``fopen()``, and store the returned pointer into a resource.
-Before that, we registered a destructor which will use libc's ``fclose()`` on the pointer.
+Before that, we registered a destructor which when called will use libc's ``fclose()`` on the pointer.
 Then, we register the resource against the engine, and we pass the resource into a ``zval`` container that could get returned to userland.

 .. note:: Zvals chapter can be found :doc:`here <./zvals>`.